Enoch Powell: House of Lords reform

 Powell said the Lords derived their authority not from a strict hereditary system but from its prescriptive nature: "It has long been so, and it works".
 He then added that there was not any widespread desire for reform: he indicated a recent survey of working-class voters that showed that only one-third of them wanted to reform or abolish the House of Lords, with another third believing the Lords were an "intrinsic part of the national traditions of Britain".
 Powell deduced from this, "As so often, the ordinary rank and file of the electorate have seen a truth, an important fact, which has escaped so many more clever people—the underlying value of that which is traditional, that which is prescriptive".

-Following more speeches against the bill during early 1969, and faced with the fact that a bloc of left-wing Labour members were also against reforming the Lords as they desired its abolition altogether, Wilson announced on 17 April that the bill was being withdrawn.
+Following more speeches against the bill during early 1969, and faced with the fact that a bloc of left-wing Labour members were also against reforming the Lords as they desired its abolition altogether, Wilson withdrew the bill on 17 April.
 Wilson's statement was brief and Powell intervened, "Don't eat them too quickly", which provoked much laughter in the chamber.
 Later that day Powell said in a speech to the Primrose League:

 There was an instinct, inarticulate but deep and sound, that the traditional, prescriptive House of Lords posed no threat and injured no interests, but might yet, for all its illogicalities and anomalies, make itself felt on occasion to useful purpose.
 The same sound instinct was repelled by the idea of a new-fashioned second chamber, artificially constructed by power, party, and patronage, to function in a particular way.
 Not for the first time, the common people of this country proved the surest defenders of their traditional institutions.

 The biographer Simon Heffer described the defeat of Lords reform as "perhaps the greatest triumph of Powell's political career".

-In 1969, when it was first suggested that Britain should join the European Economic Community, Powell publicly opposed it.